A St. Croix ewe bedded down in hay with her newborn twin lambs at Cross Timbers Homestead

 Reach out

 Email us with your zip code and the share you're curious about.
-We'll tell you what's available and the timeline for the next harvest.
+We'll tell you what's available and the timeline.

 2. 02